 Content marketing has been around for ages – it’s not just a digital thing.

-CMI mentions this example from 1672 where Dutch inventor Jan van der Heyden’s efforts to promote his patented fire hose included white papers, a print book, visual content, demos, and even a pre-internet version of social sharing.
+CMI mentions an example where Dutch inventor Jan van der Heyden’s efforts to promote his patented fire hose included white papers, a print book, visual content, demos, and even a pre-internet version of social sharing.

 The magazine aims to help farmers by providing relevant, accurate information on all aspects of farming.
 It’s an “unbiased source of information” rather than a means of advertising their latest products.
 In the long run, they hope that farmers will buy their farm machinery from John Deere, but only because they trust in their brand.